 1) Replicate something in the nearby surroundings.

-2) Replicate another artists work without directly copying it.
-Taking a que from Lawrence Yuxweluptun’s painting below, I sketched a still from a scene in my short film where a woman is dancing in Azteca clothing in front of a graffiti wall, except I drew the graffiti on her body.
+2) Replicate another artist’s work without directly copying it.
+Taking a que from Lawrence Yuxweluptun’s painting below, I sketched a still from a scene in a short film I am making.
+In the video, my friend Laura is dancing in front of a graffiti wall, but in the drawing, I started to draw the graffiti on her body.

 3) Reading: The Precession of Simulacra by Baudrillard, which gave the four phases of abstracting an original object as the reflection of a basic reality, the masking and/or perversion of a reality, the masking of the absence of a basic reality, and the absence of any relation to reality.

-4) Work from an image/sound/clip/movement and find ways to replicate it which allow you to traverse or reference the four phases.
-My idea will not translate well here…
+4) Work from an image/sound/clip/movement and find ways to replicate it which allow you to traverse or reference the four phases of simulacra.
+The scan of the image I created will not translate well here.
+There are aspects of the piece that are dependent on moving around it and reflective light that have to be experience in person.

 Caroline Koebel’s, Wild Urbanity, course for MFA and Certificate students